-We have audited the basic financial statements of the Columbia Gateway Urban Renewal Agency, a component unit of the City of The Dalles, Oregon (Agency), as of and for the year ended June 30, 2011 and have issued our report thereon dated November 16, 2011.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards for Audits of Oregon Municipal Corporations.
+We have audited the basic financial statements of Columbia Gateway Urban Renewal Agency, a component unit of the City of The Dalles, Oregon as of and for the year ended June 30, 2012 and have issued our report thereon dated October 31, 2012.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.